bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 api_instance = CrxPackageManager::DefaultApi.new

-cmd = "cmd_example" # String | The command to execute.
+cmd = 'cmd_example' # String | The command to execute.

 opts = {
-  name: "name_example", # String | The name of the package on which to execute the command.
+  name: 'name_example', # String | The name of the package on which to execute the command.
-  group: "group_example", # String | The group of the package on which to execute the command.
+  group: 'group_example', # String | The group of the package on which to execute the command.
   strict: true # BOOLEAN | Fail on an error.
 }